acakp/cachyos-dots/README.md

 ## pacman with proxy

-to use pacman with proxy uncommnet this line in /etc/pacman.conf: `XferCommand = /usr/bin/wget --passive-ftp -c -O %o %u`
+to use pacman with proxy uncomment this line in /etc/pacman.conf: `XferCommand = /usr/bin/wget --passive-ftp -c -O %o %u`

 and then edit proxy settings in /etc/wgetrc, personally i add (uncomment) these lines:
 ```